-Cities, states, and even countries are already utilizing CLEAN Programs to deliver cost-effective renewable energy, strengthen local economies, foster environmental sustainability, and enhance energy security.
+Cities, states, and even countries are already utilizing FITs to deliver cost-effective renewable energy, strengthen local economies, foster environmental sustainability, and enhance energy security.
 See below to learn more about these successful programs.

 AES Distributed Energy